faezeh985/Coursera_Capstone/README.md

 and how much they can afford to pay for housing.
 I chose Melbourne, the capital and most populous city of the Australian state of Victoria, and the second-most populous city in Australia and Oceania, for my project.
 So this project help people who are looking for house in Melbourne find the right neighborhood.
+This project is part of IBM data science professional certificate.

 # Data